The Pentecostal Church of God, I . M .

 build a body of believers in the image of His Son, and to demonstrate His love and compassion for all the

-world, the priority reason-for-being of the Assemblies of God as part of the Church is:
+world, the priority reason-for-being of the Pentecostal Church of God, IM as part of the Church is:

 a.
 To be an agency of God for evangelizing the world (Acts 1:8; Matthew 28:19,20; Mark 16:15,16).